damaidec/damaidec.github.io/Command-and-control/havoc2.md

 * https://whiteknightlabs.com/2023/05/23/unleashing-the-unseen-harnessing-the-power-of-cobalt-strike-profiles-for-edr-evasion/
 * https://whiteknightlabs.com/2025/05/19/harnessing-the-power-of-cobalt-strike-profiles-for-edr-evasion-part-2/

-So for now we will start first, by using the havoc profile generator to get a base profile and then moving forward we will be editing the parts of it.
+So for now we will start first, by using the havoc profile generator to get a base profile and then moving forward we will be modifying the parts.
 [Havoc profile generator](https://github.com/Ghost53574/havoc_profile_generator)

 ```bash
 git clone https://github.com/Ghost53574/havoc_profile_generator